-The City of Winnipeg (City)'s combined sewer system is governed by Environment Act Licence (EA) No. 3042.
-The Licence requires the City to submit an Annual Report that details progress on the Combined Sewer Overflow (CSO) Master Plan implementation for the preceding year.
+The City's combined sewer system is governed by Environment Act Licence No. 3042.
+The Licence requires the City to submit an annual report that details progress on the CSO Master Plan implementation for the preceding year.

 The CSO Annual Report provides an overview of the cost, schedule, and performance results of the current combined sewer system.
-It also provides information on capital improvements for the previous year and work planned for the coming year.
+This includes information on capital improvements for the previous year and work planned for the coming year.
 The report also provides an overview of the process used to evaluate CSO discharges, as required by Clause 14 of the Licence.